Transformers

 return out

-Batch normalisation is a procedure that helps stabilise and accelerate the training process by reducing internal covariate shift, which refers to the change in the distribution of layer inputs during training.
-It consists in normalising the outputs of the layers so that their distribution have a mean of $0$ and a variance of $1$, then applying two learned parameters to scale and shift the distribution.
-This reduces the chance that gradients explode or vanish (grow or shrink exponentially).
+Layer normalization addresses this issue by normalizing the outputs of the layers so that their distribution have a mean of $0$ and a variance of $1$.
+It also learns two parameters $\gamma$ and $\beta$ to scale and shift the distribution if needed.
 This is a key engineering component in ensuring that large and deep neural networks can converge in a stable fashion.

-\[\hat{x}_i = \frac{x_i - \mu_B}{\sqrt{\sigma_B^2 + \epsilon}}\]
+\[\hat{x}_i = \frac{x_i - \mu_i}{\sqrt{\sigma_i^2 + \epsilon}}\]

-\[out = \gamma \hat{x}_i + \beta\]
+\[y_i = \gamma \hat{x}_i + \beta\]

 Implementation

-class BatchNorm(nn.Module):
+class LayerNorm(nn.Module):

 self.gamma = nn.Parameter(torch.ones(embedding_dim))